raid-guild/handbook/docs/escrow.md

 In both cases, the `Lock` triggers the arbitration provider (i.e., LexDAO) to review the dispute.
 Based on their review, the arbitration provider will decide which party should receive what amount of funds, and will send a transaction to the escrow contract that will transfer the appropriate amounts to each party.

+## Interacting with the escrow

+-   As the warning above states, **_never send ETH or ERC20 tokens directly to the escrow contract_**.
+They will be lost forever.
+All deposits into an escrow must happen via the `Deposit` function.
+This can be done easily via the [escrow app](https://escrow.raidguild.org/).
+-   Clients should **_never use centralized exchange accounts_** to make deposits into an escrow.
+For one, they wouldn't be able to use the app to `Deposit` in the first place.
+Secondly, they wouldn't be able to `Release` funds to the raid party as milestones are completed.
+-   Clients depositing from a smart contract account (such as a DAO or multisig) will need to **_ensure that the account can interact with other smart contracts_** (e.g. via Aragon Agent, Moloch Minion, or a Gnosis Safe contract interaction).

 ## References

 -   Raid Guild Escrow home page: https://escrow.raidguild.org/